mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

 These components will be composed together through a container component to build our quiz.

 ### Creating the first component
-Create a new folder named `components`, and inside that create a new file named `Question.js`.
+Create a new directory named `components`, and inside that create a new file named `Question.js`.
 This is where we'll start writing our first React component.
 Add the following code:

 {% highlight text linenos %}
   import React from 'react';